 From vicious rivalries within the competitive cycling world to unexpected flying objects, the otherwise peaceful paradise of Midsomer can prove a surprisingly lethal place to call home.
 DCI John Barnaby (Neil Dudgeon) and DS Charlie Nelson (Gwilym Lee) investigate grizzly goings-on in MIDSOMER MURDERS SEASON 18.

 In six new cases spanning 12 episodes, Barnaby and Nelson get involved with the deadly worlds of body-snatching, UFO spotting, and international cycling.
 They are aided by a new member on the team: forensic pathologist Dr. Kam Karimore (Manjinder Virk).

 Other investigations this season involve: unraveling a complex feud from the past, cracking a case where art imitates death, and diving into a murder with secrets long buried in the hallowed ground.

-“The Incident At Cooper Hill” airs Thursday, April 8 from 10-11:30 p.m. on KPBS TV - Mysterious lights are seen in the sky over famous UFO hot-spot Cooper Hill.
+“The Incident At Cooper Hill” - Thursday, Sept.
+23 from 10-11:30 p.m. on KPBS TV - Mysterious lights are seen in the sky over famous UFO hot-spot Cooper Hill.
 When a local forest ranger suffers a strange death, the visiting UFO spotters are convinced aliens are responsible.
 DCI Barnaby and DS Nelson unearth suspicions, betrayals, and long-buried secrets in their search for the truth, centering on the nearby RAF base, including events going back over 20 years when secret research was conducted on aerial spying equipment, and there were secret affairs between villagers and RAF personnel.
 Guest stars Lee Armstrong (CALL THE MIDWIFE) and Alison Steadman (GAVIN & STACEY)